 You will also find some tours in Athens offering dinner and dancing packages.
 During this kind of Athens tours, you will be served some fantastic traditional Greek cuisine, and you are invited to join their celebratory dance afterward.

 If you take a trip to Athens during the summer, one of the best Athens things to do is watching movies in open-air cinemas.
 What can be more romantic than watching a movie under the blanket of a starry sky?
 Athens has several amazing outdoor cinemas that you can visit.

 Cine Thisseion is the oldest operating open-air cinema in Athens.
 Located near the Acropolis, Cine Thisseion is the locals’ favorite spot to spend their summer nights.

-Another impressive open-air cinema in Athens is Cine Paris.
+Another impressive open-air cinema in Athens is the Cine Paris.
 You should go to the Plaka region to get to this Athens outdoor cinema.
-Opens from May to September, this cinema mostly play contemporary movies.
+Opens from May to September, this cinema mostly plays contemporary movies.

 Constructed under the order of Queen Amalia, this garden was formerly named the Royal Garden.
 Not only decorated with beautiful plants, but the park also houses some ancient ruins and busts of influential people.

 Inside the National Garden, you will find the Botanical Museum.
 If you travel to Athens with your kids, they can read some books in the garden’s library or play in the children’s playground.

 The National Garden opens from sunset to sunrise every day.